Choosing the Right Approach at the Right Time: A Comparative Analysis of Causal Effect Estimation using Confounder Adjustment and Instrumental Variables: Discussion

 Another relevant scenario lies in the fact that even though we may have a valid IV, the LACE estimand from 2SLS may be further away from the ACE than an estimand from OLS that is impacted by unobserved confounding.
 Through our closed form results and sensitivity analysis, we allow an analyst to judge how large heterogeneity would need to be in order for this to occur.
 Whether the resulting IV estimand remains scientifically useful is a subject of debate that we will not discuss here.\citep{imbens_better_2010} Rather, we are interested in directly targeting the ACE and will assume that treatment effect heterogeneity may provide a barrier to this goal.
 In this sense, the results from our paper may provide case-by-case evidence for and against those who may argue IV analyses may still be useful for the ACE.

-Moving to the use of our sensitivity analysis tools, we essentially provide three separate plots for three distinct assumption violation scenarios.
-If all three plots all agree that either 2SLS is superior or OLS is superior then the suggested approach is clear to the analyst as was largely the case with the birthweight example.
+In our sensitivity analysis tool, we provide separate evaluations for the three distinct IV assumption violation scenarios.
+If all evaluations agree that either 2SLS is superior or OLS is superior then the suggested approach is clear to the analyst.
 However, one may encounter a scenario that the graphs disagree: for example, the exclusion restriction and independence show 2SLS is superior while the treatment effect heterogeneity graph does not.
 In this case, one should rank the importance of each assumption and consider the observed benchmarks for each assumption violation.
 Using the multipliers provided or inputting a custom multiplier, one could consider the degree of unobserved confounding across the board in order for all three graphs to agree and evaluate whether these findings are reasonable in the particular study scenario.
 Similarly, one may further use the implied assumption violations in the legend relative to the benchmarked assumption violations for these purposes.
 Ultimately, sensitivity analyses are matters of judgement and we aim to provide quantitative tools for analysts to navigate these scenarios.

+Though we focus on inconsistency in this paper, in practice, precision is important to consider as well.
+Even so, we believe that the first, and most important step, in any analysis is to verify that the correct estimand is being targeted, which requires reasoning about untestable causal assumptions.
+Our methods aim to assist analysts with this step.
+In the second step, the analyst will then judge which estimand is most efficient.
+This can be approximated by using the observed data to compare the standard error of each method.
+For instance, it would be clear that with a weak IV the confidence intervals will be comparatively wide.
+Of course, under unobserved confounding, there are implications on the first and second moment and, thus, inference.
+Examining the relative impacts on inference is a potential avenue of future research and could possibly be based upon the results of Cinelli and Hazlett.\citep{cinelli_making_2020,cinelli_omitted_2022}